Kontinum/JavaScript-projects/README.md

 # JavaScript-projects
-Repo to holds some JavaScript projects.
+Repo to holds some hobby JavaScript projects.